iljapanic/going-beyond-hci/README.md

-# going-beyond-hci
-Going Beyond HCI
+# Going Beyond HCI: Information design for knowledge-sharing platforms and information-seeking behavior support in the context of travel